Intelligence, Surveillance and Reconnaissance Group: 1st Intelligence, Surveillance and Reconnaissance Brigade

-Group
+Intelligence, Surveillance and Reconnaissance Group

-Under the Future Soldier programme announced on 25 November 2021, the brigade will be reduced to a Colonel's Command, be renamed Intelligence, Surveillance, and Reconnaissance Group and transfer from 6th Division to 'Field Army Troops'.
+Under the Future Soldier programme announced on 25 November 2021, the brigade was reduced to a Colonel's Command, became the Intelligence, Surveillance, and Reconnaissance Group and transferred from the now disbanded 6th Division to Field Army Troops.
 The role of the group is to be to command the Army's miniature UAS, tactical UAS, counter-intelligence, and reach back intelligence capabilities, the Specialist Group Military Intelligence, and Land Intelligence Fusion Centre.
-It will also command the Land Image Intelligence Company, a pool of experts who deliver image analysis for all the Army's image collection platforms.
+It also commands the Land Image Intelligence Company, a pool of experts who deliver image analysis for all the Army's image collection platforms.